-It is impossible at this stage, given the high degree of uncertainty related to the magnitude and duration of the COVID-19 pandemic and to the possible effects of future governmental actions, to accurately calculate or assess the potential impact of the COVID-19 crisis on SCOR Europe's business and results.
-For more details about the impact of COVID-19 please see section A.5 - Any other information of the SCOR Group SFCR at www.scor.com.
+SCOR Europe is fully embedded in the SCOR Group risk management process.
+For more details about the impact of Covid-19 please see section A.5 - Any other information of the SCOR Group SFCR at www.scor.com.

-B.SYSTEM OF GOVERNANCE
+B. SYSTEM OF GOVERNANCE